reissbaker/wate/README.md

 ```

 There isn't a corresponding method that only runs when the future succeeds,
-because if you're going to ignore errors you should at least be explicit about
+because if you're going to ignore errors you should be explicit about it.
-it.

 Composing Futures